TestAnything/Specification/tap-version-14-specification.md

 Bail out!
 MySQL is not running.
 ```

-### Diagnostics

-Additional information may be put into the testing output on separate
-lines.
-Diagnostic lines should begin with a #, which the harness must
-ignore, at least as far as analyzing the test results.
-The harness is free,
-however, to display the diagnostics.
-TAP14's YAML blocks are intended to
-replace diagnostics for most purposes but TAP14 consumers should maintain
-backwards compatibility by supporting them.
+The words "Bail out!" are case insensitive.

-### Anything else
+### Anything Else

-Any output that is not a version, a plan, a test line, a YAML block, a
+Any line that is not a valid version, plan, test point, yaml diagnostic,
-diagnostic or a bail out is incorrect.
-How a harness handles the incorrect
+pragma, a blank line, or a bail out is invalid TAP.

-line is undefined.
-Test::Harness silently ignores incorrect lines, but
-will become more stringent in the future.
-TAP::Harness reports TAP syntax
-errors at the end of a test run.
+A Harness _may_ silently ignore invalid TAP lines, pass them through to its
+own stderr or stdout, or report them in some other fashion.
+However, it
+_should not_ treat invalid TAP lines as a test failure by default.

 ## EXAMPLES